cavo789/blog/blog/2023/12/21/quarto-revealjs-tips/index.md

 ![Speaker notes](./images/speaker-notes.png)

-As you can see on the image above, the speaker notes are displaying valuable information's as the elapsed time since the start of the presentation, the current time and the next slide to make your transition easier.
+As you can see on the image above, the speaker notes are displaying valuable information as the elapsed time since the start of the presentation, the current time and the next slide to make your transition easier.

 ## Define a name for your slide

-By default, reveal.js will generate a slug from the title so you can reference the slide in an URL.
+By default, reveal.js will generate a slug from the title so you can reference the slide in a URL.

 Consider the following example: